globus/globus-toolkit/usage/java/README.txt

 Known Issues / To-do list:
 *******************************************

 1. InetAddress.getLocalHost() will return an internal IP address if called on a computer behind a NAT box.
 This internal IP address is fairly meaningless to external logging software elsewhere.
 We should think about how we want to handle this.
 The change would be in the Sender class.

+2. Sending to multiple recievers -- I think it works, but this has not yet been tested.

+3. The use of ByteBuffer internally is probably not the most efficient in either time or space.
+Fortunately, I can fix this without having to change any of the interfaces.

-2. SQL assumptions -- this has been tested with MySQL but nothing else;
+4. SQL assumptions -- this has been tested with MySQL but nothing else;
     probably needs some modification to be portable to other databases.
 Also, the program expects that an SQL database is already up and running and has a table of the appropriate schema.
 (See SQL SCHEMA).